classicdevops/cld/README.md

     </td>
   </tr>
 </table>
-Organizing backup system for configurations, files, and databases

 - Independent backup methods for servers
 - Ability to set unique parameters, such as credentials for databases, paths to backup directories, backup execution time, the number of stored copies, a list of files, excluding extensions and backup server for each method